cloudquery/cloudquery/website/pages/docs/plugins/sources/typeform/overview.md

 - `queue_size` (integer, optional.
 Default: 10000):

   Maximum number of items to have in the queue before waiting for an unfinished request to complete.

+- `skip_answers` (boolean, optional.
+Default: false):

+  The `answers` column in the `typeform_form_responses` table will be empty.
+Use this option if you care only about statistics but not the individual answers to protect data privacy.